-Details on approved biosimilar medicines are available through European Public Assessment Reports (EPARs), which are published on the European Medicines Agency websites.
+Details on approved biosimilar medicines are available through European Public Assessment Reports (EPARs), which are published on the European Medicines Agency websites11.

 Since the advent of the biosimilar legislative pathway in the EU, many such products safe and efficacious biosimilar medicines have been used in the EU market for 10 years containing a variety of biological active substances have been approved via the biosimilar pathway.
-A full listing of all the individual biosimilar product approvals granted by the European Commission is shown in the following table.